 The best option in the market for email subscription is Feedburner.
 Feeds permit subscription to regular updates, delivered automatically via a web portal, news reader, or in some cases good old email.

 Feeds also make it possible for site content to be packaged into “widgets,” “gadgets,” mobile devices, and other bite-sized technologies that make it possible to display blogs, podcasts, and major news/sports/weather/whatever headlines just about anywhere.

 The best time to ask a reader to subscribe is at the end of a post.
 It’s easy to add a button or sentence asking a user to subscribe in a panel at the end of a post and tell them where to go to subscribe.

 • Utilize Current Subscriber Numbers

 If you are one of the many bloggers using Feedburner to manage your RSS feed, there’s a good chance you’ve chosen to display your feed numbers using their FeedCount chicklet.
 Ever wonder if you could free your feed count from the confines of that tiny graphic and let those numbers bound free, to be styled however you might please with the magic of CSS?
-Well folks you can!
+Well, folks, you can!

 5. Engage the Reader in Discussion

-Allowing Comment on a post is a great way to extend a stay of casual visitor into a regular visitor, this will engage theme in the discussion.
-A Blog designer can help readers to get involve in discussion by using the following ways:
+Allowing Comment on a post is a great way to extend a stay of the casual visitor into a regular visitor, this will engage theme in the discussion.
+A Blog designer can help readers to get involve in the discussion by using the following ways:

 • Make It Easy to Comment